dannwsx/fflags/TNC.md

 >
 > &nbsp;&nbsp;-&nbsp;&nbsp; [Bloxstrap FastFlag Documentation](https://github.com/pizzaboxer/bloxstrap/wiki/A-guide-to-FastFlags)

-->As stated in this rentry's [Terms and Conditions](https://github.com/dannwsx/fflags/blob/main/TNC.md#github-terms-and-conditions), by using the information in this rentry you relieve it's creator(s) of any liability caused by your use, including legal and financial liability.<-
+->As stated in this github's [Terms and Conditions](https://github.com/dannwsx/fflags/blob/main/TNC.md#github-terms-and-conditions), by using the information in this github you relieve it's creator(s) of any liability caused by your use, including legal and financial liability.<-

--> By accessing this rentry, you agree that you have read and agree with this rentry's  [Terms and Conditions](https://github.com/dannwsx/fflags/blob/main/TNC.md#github-terms-and-conditions).
-If you do not agree, cease accessing this rentry immediately. <-
+-> By accessing this github, you agree that you have read and agree with this github's  [Terms and Conditions](https://github.com/dannwsx/fflags/blob/main/TNC.md#github-terms-and-conditions).
+If you do not agree, cease accessing this github immediately. <-

 # Github Terms and Conditions